huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 > [!TIP]
 > You should also use a [*offset noise*](https://www.crosslabs.org//blog/diffusion-with-offset-noise) LoRA to improve the contrast in bright and dark images and create better lighting overall.
 This [LoRA](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/sd_xl_offset_example-lora_1.0.safetensors) is available from [stabilityai/stable-diffusion-xl-base-1.0](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0).

-Start by defining certain styles and a list of words (you can find a more comprehensive list of words used by Fooocus [here](https://hf.co/LykosAI/GPT-Prompt-Expansion-Fooocus-v2/blob/main/positive.txt)) to enhance a prompt with.
+Start by defining certain styles and a list of words (you can check out a more comprehensive list of [words](https://hf.co/LykosAI/GPT-Prompt-Expansion-Fooocus-v2/blob/main/positive.txt) and [styles](https://github.com/lllyasviel/Fooocus/tree/main/sdxl_styles) used by Fooocus) to enhance a prompt with.

 ```py
 import torch